yoozzeek/react-formkit-lite/README.md

 * Single & multiple file uploads
 * Switch, range slider and checkbox field
 * Building atoms: button, badge, loaders and header
-* Easy theming via CSS variables
+* Easy theming via CSS variables and CSS classes
 * Tree-shakeable: only import what you need

 Brought to you by the non-profit [Bitkind.org](https://bitkind.org/about).